jakelazaroff/til/typescript/add-custom-element-to-jsx-intrinsic-elements.md

 }
 ```

-I haven't tested this with Preact — much less other frameworks that use JSX, like Hono.
+I haven't tested this with Preact or Solid — much less other frameworks that use JSX, like Hono.
 But in theory it should work if you change `react/jsx-runtime` to `preact/jsx-runtime` (or whatever the corresponding module name is) and swap out React's types for the other framework's.

+Addendum: after publishing, Hawk Ticehurst [pointed out to me](https://bsky.app/profile/hawkticehurst.com/post/3lfeish53dc25) that Justin Fagnani [figured out how to get good typings for the custom elements without resorting to the React types](https://github.com/shoelace-style/shoelace/discussions/770#discussioncomment-2852125).